Prince1832/Evoltsoft-backend/README.md

 ### 3. Setup environment variables

-Create a `.env` file in the root folder and add the following:
+Created a `.env` file in the root folder and add the following:

 PORT=5000
 MONGO_URI=your_mongodb_connection_string